 On the System / Telnet page, you can enable or disable access to the device settings via TELNET from your LAN.
-Access via TELNET is disabled by default.
-It is automatically enabled after changing the default administrator password.
+By default, access is enabled.

-Figure 173.
+Figure 164.
 The System / Telnet page.

 To disable access via TELNET, move the Enable Telnet switch to the left and click the APPLY button.